Big Bad Wolves

 If the synopsis doesn’t deter potential watching, then the sinister events that unfold will no doubt impede any effort to explain what is good about Keshales and Papushado’s twisted tale.
 The film adopts historical references to Israel’s innate longing for revenge, often passed down through generations and exemplified here with a surreal addition to the avenging pair in the form of Gidi’s father, Yoram (Dov Glickman).
 Suspected killer Dror doesn’t stand a chance.

 Big Bad Wolves‘ ending is as fittingly obscure as the rest of it.
 With its dark humour, gore and suffering, and its morbid storyline, this is definitely not a movie to stumble upon.
 Even the Hebrew dialogue (with English subtitles) does little to conceal the depth of darkness into which the directors successfully sink their audience.

 Although Big Bad Wolves contains an underlying moral question – does being a victim like Gidi give you the legitimate right to turn into a bloodthirsty vigilante? – the overall dilemma is too soaked in blood to even consider questioning.
 Unfortunately, the lasting impression of the film is that it is not to be recommended.

-Big Bad Wolves is released in the UK on 6th December 2013.
+Big Bad Wolves is released in selected cinemas on 6th December 2013.

 Watch the trailer for Big Bad Wolves here: